obsidian-tasks-group/obsidian-tasks/docs/queries/filters.md

 ### File Path

+Note that the path includes the `.md` extension.

 - `path (includes|does not include) <path>`
   - Matches case-insensitive (disregards capitalization).
 - `path (regex matches|regex does not match) /<JavaScript-style Regex>/`